radoslavdodek/MapTool/README.md

 - URL sharing functionality - all map state is encoded in the URL for easy sharing
 - Responsive design with the map taking up most of the screen space

-For more detailed information, please see the [README.md](latlon-tool/README.md) in the latlon-tool directory.
+For more detailed information, please see the [README.md](maptool/README.md) in the maptool directory.